 Stepok Image Lab

-Home - Light Developer - Help - Background - Linear vs. Gamma
+Home - Help - Background - Linear vs. Gamma

 Linear vs. Gamma

-The gamma curve theory is based on responding of the human-eye.
-The following figure shows the different between linear and gamma space.
+The gamma curve theory is based on responses of the human eye.
+The following figure shows the difference between linear and gamma space.

-You may have more questions, but in this article, it is not important why or how, but what effect it will brings to the image in their processing results.
+You may have more questions, but in this article, it is not important why or how, but what effect it will bring to the image in the processing results.

-Considering an operation that blending 2 pixels together, one is white (255), one is black (0).
+Considering an operation that blends 2 pixels together, one is white (255), another is black (0).
 The result in gamma space is 127 as the middle value of the two inputs.
-In linear space, we get 1.0 and 0.0 for the inputs as float value.
+In linear space, we get 1.0 and 0.0 for the inputs as float values.
 So the result is 0.5.
-After transform from linear space to gamma space, we get 189 in sRGB space.
-The following figure shows two results.
+After transforming from linear space to gamma space, we get 189 in sRGB space.
+The following figure shows the two results.

-As the above figure, when blurring the pattern, which constructed by white and black pixels, the linear space result is more accurate to the real feeling of human eye.
+As the figure shows, when blurring the pattern, which is constructed from white and black pixels, the linear space result is more accurate to the real feeling of the human eye.
 If you look at the figure from a distance, with a calibrated monitor, you can see the fact clearly.
 Feel familiar with this?
-Yes, this is the standard way to calibrate the monitor’s gamma value.
-So you can understand, to running a operation like ‘blur’ in gamma space will brings a ‘wrong’ result.
-If you test other software by using this pattern, you can find a most of them are running under gamma space,.
+This is the standard way to calibrate the monitor's gamma value.

 L = R * 0.3 + G*0.6 + B * 0.1